George Smith (footballer, born 1919): Football career

 Although he was born in Portsmouth and christened George Clarence Bassett, he was brought up in Guernsey by adoptive parents, who gave him the surname Smith.
 He played junior football in the Channel Islands for Guernsey Schools and Guernsey Rangers.

 After a brief spell as an amateur with Huddersfield Town he joined Southampton as an amateur in October 1937, signing as a professional in July 1938.
 His tenacious displays for the reserves earned him the nickname "Guernsey Terrier" from his teammates.
 His hard-working style of play eventually earned him a place in the first team and he made his debut on 4 February 1939 (away to West Bromwich Albion), replacing the injured Frank Hill.
 He had a run of nine appearances before Hill returned.

 His career was then interrupted by the suspension of football following the outbreak of World War II.

-During the war he saw active service with the R.A.F. as a rear gunner and then as an instructor, before returning to The Dell after he was de-mobbed.
+During the war he saw active service with the RAF as a rear gunner and then as an instructor, before returning to The Dell after he was de-mobbed.

 He then enjoyed a couple of seasons as a regular, either at right-half or left-half, before losing his place in October 1948 to the young Len Wilkins.
 He never made another first-team appearance and was released at the end of the 1948–49 season.

 He joined Crystal Palace in May 1950 where he played only seven games.
 He then retired from professional football and played non-league football for Dartford and King's Lynn, before joining the latter club as a coach in 1955.
 He later coached Braintree Town FC, Essex, commuting from his home at Hunstanton, Norfolk.